 1. Existing Conditions: This section will include information from the Wetland Delineation Report provided by Ecological Analysis in 2022.
 The National Wetland Inventory (NWI), NYSDEC freshwater wetland maps, and associated surface water maps will be included in this section.
 A discussion of the character of the wetlands and related surface water features, and any known connections to other surface waters and their classification will be included.
 The wetland discussion regarding the classification procedures, required buffers, and jurisdictional determinations (if necessary) will refer to the NYSDEC rule changes effective January 1, 2025.

 A DEIS appendix will include the wetland delineation report, field data sheets, and maps, prepared by Ecological Analysis.
-Potential impacts to existing drainage patterns, functions and values of wetlands and other surface waters will be discussed.
-All wetland related impacts will require NYSDEC and USACE approvals and evaluation factors, per 33CFR 325.3(c) for the USACE and 6NYCRR 663.5 for the NYSDEC in addition to a local Wetlands Permit.
+Potential impacts to existing drainage patterns, functions and values of wetlands and other surface waters will be discussed. ~~All wetland related impacts will require NYSDEC and USACE approvals and evaluation factors, per 33CFR 325.3(e) for the USACE and 6NYCRR 663.5 for the NYSDEC in addition to a local Wetlands Permit.
+The Village Wetland Permit process and regulations (Village Code Chapter 218) will be summarized.~~

 2. Potential Impacts: Potential impacts to existing drainage patterns, functions and values of wetlands and other surface waters, including the proposed replacement of the existing bridge over Sparta Brook, will be discussed.
 This section will address how the NYSDEC rules changes regarding freshwater wetlands regulation will affect site development.
-All wetland related impacts will require local, NYSDEC and USACE approvals and evaluation factors, as discussed in 33CFR 325.3(c) for the USACE and 6 NYCRR 663.5 for the NYSDEC.
-Any unavoidable impacts will also be discussed.
+All wetland related impacts will require local ~~approval from the Planning Board, This section will describe how the project will comply with Chapter 218 of the Village Code.
+The NYSDEC Jurisdictional Determination (JD) process and related communication will be summarized.~~ ~~NYSDEC and USACE approvals and evaluation factors, as discussed in 33CFR 325.3(e) for the USACE and 6 NYCRR 663.5 for the NYSDEC.~~ Any unavoidable impacts will also be discussed.
 3. Mitigation: Mitigation measures, if required for any significant adverse impacts to wetlands, will be described in this section and will include a description of any compensatory wetland mitigation being proposed along with any other mitigation measures being proposed during construction and operation.
 This section will also describe the permitting requirements of the local, state, and federal agencies and how they relate to wetland mitigation requirements.